 3. Reframe by refocusing on the positive rather than the negative.

 Recognizing and emphasizing the positive in life makes the problems less overwhelming and distressing.
 Look for something to be grateful for, or that brings a little joy into your day.
-It may be as simple as flowers blooming in your yard, your favorite tea and sweet, a funny story in a magazine.
+It may be as simple as flowers blooming in your yard, your favorite tea and sweet, or a funny story in a magazine.

 Balloons are nice, too.